 After a short rest, we launched the zodiac and went ashore where we took a short walk and bought some bread and bottled water.
 The town seemed attractive although somewhat run down.
 When we returned back on board, the fisherman was still hauling his nets.
 We were too exhausted even to worry.
 We had a snack, and fell asleep for several hours under the tent.

 After we woke up and had a restorative coffee I started investigating the problem with our starting battery.
 Its voltage was indeed low.
 I started the motor with the service battery and observed the charging voltage.
 The service battery was being charged with about 0.5 V lower than it should.
 I used the override switch and paralleled the batteries; now the charging voltage was fine.
 It looked that the voltage drop was across the electronic paralleling switch.
 I cleaned its contacts.
 Now it seemed OK.
 We shall see.
 Next I occupied myself with receiving e-mail via the GSM phone.
 In the past few days we had some difficulty connecting to the provider in Athens.
 Nikos, who was in Corfu with the Faneromeni, told me with SMS messages that he too has had similar problems.
-It seems that the trouble is within OTE, the Greek telephone company.
+It seems that the trouble was within OTE, the Greek telephone company.
 At any rate, we did manage to get the e-mail.
 Maybe the problems were fixed.

 Here I want to say a word about SMS (Short Message Service).
 It is a standard of GSM (Global System for Mobile communications) which is the cellular system used in Europe and Asia.
 It allows a telephone to send a short, 160 character, text message to any other phone on the system.
 Something like short e-mail.
 The difference is that it is not via the Internet but via the cellular telephone system.
 If your responder’s phone is on, they get your message in real time.
 If it is off, they get it as soon as they switch their phone on.
 It costs a fraction of the cost for voice and is much less disruptive.